 The Cluster Data Aggregation Tool is managed by the cdat command that is divided into several subcommands.
 The subcommands are access, archive, check, collect, delete, discover_nodes, init, list_nodes, list_types, and show.

-For more information about the Cluster data Aggregation Tool, see Cluster Data Aggregation Tool User Guide and Reference.
+For more information about the Cluster data Aggregation Tool, see the Cluster Data Aggregation Tool topic in the AIX 7.1 Information Center.

 DB2 migration